camunda/camunda-docs/docs/self-managed/platform-deployment/overview.md

    - [Local cluster](./helm-kubernetes/guides/local-kubernetes-cluster.md) with KIND.
 3. [**Docker**](./docker.md) including [Docker Compose](./docker.md#docker-compose), which is **only** recommended for development.
 4. [**Manual**](./manual.md) as a last resort if you only need the Zeebe broker.
 We don't recommend setting up the whole toolchain in this fashion.

-## Getting help

-If you have questions or feedback about deployment with Zeebe, we encourage you to visit our [user forum](https://forum.camunda.io/).